SumitsHub/learn-react/05-react-query/README.md

 ## React Query - v4

-- React Query is a state management library that simplifies the process of fetching, caching, and updating data in React applications.
+- React Query is a "state management library" that simplifies the process of fetching, caching, and updating data in React applications.
 - Its major benefits include automatic background refetching, caching and stale data management, error handling, and easy pagination and infinite scrolling.
 - Compared to setting up requests with useEffect, React Query provides a more declarative and centralized approach to managing data in React, which results in cleaner and more efficient code.
 - It also reduces boilerplate code and improves performance by minimizing unnecessary re-renders and network requests.